 Map Showing Competitive Florida Communities

 On July 13, 2016, DEO designated Frostproof, Stuart, and Hendry County as new Competitive Florida Partnership communities.
 For a list of the communities and technical assistance documents developed by the Department, see our Competitive Florida Communities page.
+For a higher resolution and printable map, see Map Showing Competitive Florida Communities in pdf format.

 Ways to Make Florida's Communities More Competitive